DataShades/ckanext-dimred/README.md

 Dimensionality-reduction preview for tabular resources.
 The extension adds a resource view that:

-Create the view, select a method, and generate a 2D projection of your data.
+Create the view, select a method, and generate a 2D or 3D projection of your data.
 You can color points by a chosen column and control which columns are used as features.

 ![UMAP embedding PNG](doc/example_umap_preview.png)